07 January 2012

 I should note that this is a change from the law issued by Pope Paul VI.

-Under Ingravescentem Aetatem (Paul VI, 21 Nov 1970) effective 1 Jan 1971, a Cardinal lost the right to vote upon reaching the age of 80 if the Conclave had not already started.
+Under Ingravescentem Aetatem (Paul VI, 21 Nov 1970) II.2, effective 1 Jan 1971, a Cardinal lost the right to vote upon reaching the age of 80 if the Conclave had not already started.

 So the key factor under that old rule was the age of the Cardinal on the day the Conclave began.
 If he turned 80 on or before that day, he was not eligible to vote.
 If the Cardinal turned 80 after the Conclave began, he retained the right until that Conclave was complete.